onkoe/max6675-hal/README.md

 ## Help

-Please feel free to make an issue if you experience any problems!
+Please don't hesitate to make an issue if you experience any problems.

-If you can, please submit a [`hw-probe` report](https://linux-hardware.org/?view=howto) alongside any error messages or useful logs you have!
+If you can, please submit a [`hw-probe` report](https://linux-hardware.org/?view=howto) alongside any error messages or useful logs you have.